lutzroeder/netron/README.md

 ## Build

 Netron is an Electron app.
-To build it first install the latest NodeJS and then you can use the makefile to perform developer commands.
+To build it first install the latest NodeJS and then you can use the makefile to perform developer commands:

-Example commands:

 To install NodeJS and all the dependant files
 ```